-Heading to our next curve.
+Approaching our next curve.

-We came into Whiterocks.
+We arrived at Whiterocks.

 The Whiterocks signpost.

 We came to White Rock Road.
 The searchlight signals are indicators for the grade crossing.
 They turn red when a train enters the approach circuit, yellow when the gates are deploying, and finally green when down and flashing.
-When running speeders the gates must be deployed manually, hence the conductor stepping off.
+When running speeders, the gates must be deployed manually, hence the conductor stepping off.
 The full size excursion train turns the gates on automatically when it enters the approach track circuit.